 As an entrepreneur or founding team if you want to add key members, who could be part of the team for the long haul, you have to pay a competitive package to attract and retain them.
 In order to do so, you basically have two choices:

 - Infuse fresh cash into your start up from investors and in the process dilute your ownership in the company.
-Use that cash to pay salaries which should ideally include performance linked bonuses.
+Use that cash to pay salaries which should ideally include performance linked bonuses and employee benefits.

 - Issue ESOPs to your employees and incentivise them to work towards earning those shares (through vesting) and increasing the value of those shares, which in effect increases the value of your start up.

-So, instead of getting ₹X per share by selling shares in your start up to an investor to pay employees, you can provide the same share capital of ₹X per share to your employees directly.
+So, instead of getting ₹X per share by selling shares in your start up to an investor to pay employees, you can, as can be understood from the full form of ESOPs, provide the same share capital of ₹X per share to your employees directly.

-For companies/employers, few things to keep in mind as you decide on your first ESOP:
+For companies/employers, while ESOPs may seem like a great HR benefit, a few ESOP basics to keep in mind as you decide on your first ESOP pool:

 - ESOPs are meant to compensate for the reduced salary.
 They carry real value and it is important that your employee recognises it and works towards creating that value.
-Make sure you spend the time to explain to them how it works.
+Make sure you spend the time to explain to them how it works and the benefits that will accrue to them.

-- Set your vesting period, schedule and performance parameters so that the employee earns his or her options relative to his or her contribution.
+- Set your vesting period, schedule, criteria and performance parameters so that the employee earns his or her options relative to his or her contribution.

 - Don’t get bent over the fact that you will have free riders on your cap table if your employee moves on.
 Remember that if you designed your ESOP well, by serving the ESOP vesting period they have earned it.
 So, if and when your employees decide to move on, wish them well on their next endeavour or better still do what inMobi does.